StrangeRanger/customized-unix-terminal/docs/index.md

 ### Shell Theme

-Similar to how a shell framework enhances the shell's functionality, a shell theme improves its appearance and the user experience.
+Similar to how a shell framework enhances the shell's functionality, a shell theme improves its appearance and user experience.
 A well-designed theme can provide valuable information at a glance, such as the current directory, git branch, and other relevant details.

 My preferred shell theme is [Starship](https://github.com/starship/starship), which draws inspiration from several well-known and popular [shell themes](https://github.com/starship/starship#-inspired-by).
 It is written in Rust, making it fast, lightweight, and highly customizable.
 Starship is designed to support a wide range of shells and external tools, making it a versatile choice for users across different platforms.

 Before Starship, I used [Powerlevel10k](https://github.com/romkatv/powerlevel10k), which is another **excellent** shell theme.
 However, as of May 21, 2024, Powerlevel10k has entered a ["life support" mode](https://github.com/romkatv/powerlevel10k/issues/2690).
-In the [maintainer's words](https://github.com/romkatv/powerlevel10k#powerlevel10k), "The project has very limited support", with "no new features are in the works", "most bugs will go unfixed", and "help requests will be ignored".
+In the [maintainer's words](https://github.com/romkatv/powerlevel10k#powerlevel10k), "The project has very limited support", with "no new features [in the works]", "most bugs will go unfixed", and "help requests will be ignored".
 As a result, I searched for an alternative and found Starship to be a suitable replacement.

 ### Zsh Resource File